Lanrico/5348-Practical-Task-2/README.md

 	"goalId": 52
 }
 ```
+It will return response status 200 if the deletion is successful.

 # Discussion of Changes
 In order to realise the two proposed requirements, the model, repository, service, controller, and dto classes corresponding to the two entities were first created, and then business logic was added to implement basic CRUD operations, so that most of the requirements have been completed.